Zermatt City Guide

 Quick facts

-• Zermatt is a strictly car-free village, reachable only by shuttle train.
+• Zermatt is a strictly car-free village, accessible only via shuttle train or electric taxi.

 🏛️